 The most distinct design feature of teardrop camping trailers is the shape.

-They have an aerodynamic 'flow' to the cabin, being fatter in the front and tapering in the back.
+They have an aerodynamic 'flow' to the cabin, fatter in the front and tapering in the back.

-The bathroom may be a wet bath configuration because it's space-saving, combing the toilet and shower area.
+A teardrop camper with bathroom may be a wet bath configuration because it's space-saving, combing the toilet and shower area.

 Affordability and simplicity are traits of a small teardrop camper.

 They let you camp in something more than a tent without going all-in with a full-featured RV, keeping costs down.

 Retail pricing of new teardrop campers is all over the place because the amenities vary widely.